Federer cruises past Krajinovic at Indian Wells

 Next up for Federer is a meeting on Wednesday with France’s Jeremy Chardy, who upset his countryman Adrian Mannarino earlier on Monday.

+“I think it speaks to my strengths on court, which is just being clutch and playing my best tennis in the big moments,” Fritz said, adding, “... it’s probably the stat that I’m most proud about in my tennis career”.

-Reporting by Rory Carroll in Los Angeles; Editing by Ian Ransom
+Reporting by Rory Carroll in Los Angeles, additional reporting by Jahmal Corner; Editing by Ian Ransom/Peter Rutherford